mauabe/mau-portfolio/README.md

 # mau-portfolio

 Hello there, you shouldn't be here.
-These are the source code used to create my web development portfolio website.
+This is the source code for my web development portfolio website.

 Move along to [spepy.io][website] and check it out.
-It is visually mode interesting.
+It is much mode interesting.

 www.spepy.io